 Data Visualization Workshops

-I will be leading a series of two workshops on data visualization during Fall 2019.
-This page will house the handouts and all materials for those workshops.
+In Fall of 2019, I lead a series of five workshops on data visualization.
+This page houses the handouts and all materials for those workshops.

 Note: Both workshops will be held at 3:35pm at the DigiLab (300 Main Library)